Mi último adiós: Translations

-"Mi último adiós" is interpreted into 46 Philippine languages, including Filipino Sign Language, and as of 2005, at least 35 English translations known and published (in print).
+"Mi último adiós" is interpreted into 46 Philippine languages, including Filipino Sign Language.
+As of 2005, at least 35 English translations known and published in print.
 The first translation of the poem to be published was in the Kapampangan language by Sexmoan native writer Monico R. Mercado which was being worked on in 1897.
 It was later published in the La Republica Filipina newspaper by Don Pedro Paterno.

-Andres Bonifacio also created a Tagalog translation of the poem, which was posthumously published in the Kalendariong Tagalog ni Jose Rizal in 1905.
+Andres Bonifacio created a Tagalog translation of the poem, which was posthumously published in the Kalendariong Tagalog ni Jose Rizal in 1905.
 The most popular English iteration is the 1911 translation of Charles Derbyshire, inscribed on bronze.
 Also on bronze at the Rizal Park in Manila, but less known, is the 1944 one of novelist Nick Joaquin.

 A translation to Czech was made by former Czech ambassador to the Republic of the Philippines, Jaroslav Ludva, and addressed at the session of the Senát.
 In 1927, Luis G. Dato translated the poem from Spanish to English in rhymes.
 Dato called it "Mí último pensamiento".
 Dato was the first Filipino to translate the poem into English.